Susan R. Barry: Other cases of acquired stereo vision

-After the article on "Stereo Sue" was published, Barry found and took up contact with a number of persons who shared with her their own stories of lacking and acquiring stereo vision.
+After the article on "Stereo Sue" was published, Barry found and took up contact with a number of people who shared with her their own stories of lacking and acquiring stereo vision.
 She reports on their experiences at regaining 3D vision in her book Fixing my Gaze.

-Apart the cases recounted by Barry, further cases have been pointed out recently in which a formerly stereoblind adult has acquired the ability for stereopsis.
+Apart from the cases recounted by Barry, further cases have been pointed out recently in which a formerly stereoblind adult has acquired the ability for stereopsis.

 This happened also to neuroscientist Bruce Bridgeman, professor of psychology and psychobiology at University of California Santa Cruz, who had grown up nearly stereoblind and acquired stereo vision spontaneously in 2012 at the age of 67, when watching the 3D movie Hugo with polarizing 3D glasses.
 The scene suddenly appeared to him in depth, and the ability to see the world in stereo stayed with him also after leaving the cinema.